Do’s and Don’ts of preparing for your interview

 Did you picture that?
 Your ideal interview?
 Ever?
 Let us guess…Yes!
 Maybe a lot many times than we are predicting.
 And this happens to all of us.
 All the pre-interview jitters.
 However, what makes you distinct from the crowd is how well you are preparing for your interview.

 Interviews become crucial for any candidate who is up for the job market today.
 With changing times, the process has gone through a sea change.
-Patterns and atmospheres have transformed.
+Patterns and atmospheres have transformed, and hiring managers have transformed.
 We have already seen a paradigm shift from traditional workspace interviews to virtual setups—work from the office to work from home.
 And the list goes on.

 But something that remains constant is your preparation for that big day.
 Lack of preparedness always reflects in a bad light.
 Therefore, we decided to help you in the process!
 By sharing our list of do’s and don’ts of preparing for your interview!